-Floating a company – also known as “going public” – is the legal process by which a company goes from being privately to publicly held.
+Floating a company – also known as ‘going public’ – is the legal process by which a company goes from being privately held to publicly held.
 The floating process culminates with a percentage of the company (in the form of shares) being made available for purchase by the general investing public on a public investment exchange (such as a stock exchange).
 This sale of stock which was previously privately held is called the Initial Public Offering (IPO).

-In the UK there are three principal markets on which a company can choose to float:
+In the UK the principal markets on which a company can choose to float are:

-- The Official List at the London Stock Exchange
+- Official List at the London Stock Exchange;

 Why go public?

 Flotation provides broader access to the raising of capital for several reasons: